oracle/graal/docs/reference-manual/java-on-truffle/HotSwap.md

 ### Supported Changes

-The enhanced HotSwap of Java on Truffle is almost feature complete with GraalVM 22.1.0.
+The enhanced HotSwap of Java on Truffle is almost feature complete.
-As of GraalVM 22.0.0 the following changes are supported:
+The following changes are supported:

 * Add and remove methods
 * Add and remove constructors